Skip to main content

 Elegant Themes Divi Builder

-The Page Builder plugin is a completely free option that incorporates WordPress widgets to help you build and modify responsive page designs.
+The SiteOrigin Page Builder plugin is a freemium option that incorporates WordPress widgets to help you build and modify responsive page designs.
 Since the plugin uses widgets, it is easy for beginners to learn.
 Besides, it doesn’t do much to change the interface of your WordPress dashboard.

-The live editing is wonderful for seeing your changes immediately, and the history tab works well for scrolling back to see all of your changes.
+The SiteOrigin live editor allows you to see your changes immediately, and the history tab works well for scrolling back to see all of your changes.
 So if you make a mistake, you can just go back and do it over again.
+The builder is also Gutenberg compatible – just insert a “Page Builder Layout” into the block editor to use SiteOrigin to create content or to design your template parts.

 The MotoPress Content Editor is a page builder WordPress plugin that will make creating, editing and customizing your WordPress posts & pages a breeze.
 It is a premium plugin, but you can always play around with the demo if you aren’t sure about paying right away.
 This plugin completely replaces the default WordPress editor so that the default doesn’t get in the way of you dragging and dropping all of your components.